travelster/DBGallery/beyond-basics/public-upload.md

 - Images already existing in the folder cannot be seen by those opening the link.
 - Nothing can be done within the folder by those opening the link except upload files.
 - The link can be disabled or removed completely using DBGallery's Share Management page.
+- Only SuperAdmin roles can configure Public Uploads.

 ## Creating the Public Upload Link